-Prerequisite(s): Any taxonomic course.
+Prerequisite(s): BIO 1105, 1106, 1305, and 1306; any taxonomic course.

-Taxonomy, ecology, structure, distribution, and economic significance of aquatic vascular plants.(4-3)
+Taxonomy, ecology, structure, distribution, and economic significance of aquatic vascular plants.
+(4-3)

 4420 Biology of the Vertebrates

 An introduction to the biology of the vertebrates, emphasizing recognition and classification of modern taxa, adaptations to diverse lifestyles, and importance to humans in context of diseases, domestication and conservation.
 (3-3)